 The Canada Emergency Response Benefit (CERB) has been helpful to those who have lost their jobs or a portion of their income due to COVID-19.
 However, when it was first announced, it came fast and furiously, with little details around qualifications.
-Because of this, many people who applied for the benefit may have wrongly been given money or have been notified of a CERB overpayment.
+Because of this, many people who applied for the benefit may have been given money incorrectly and may have been notified of a CERB overpayment.

-Canadians are seeing an increase in letters from CRA regarding the repayment of amounts for which they may not have been eligible and there remains much uncertainty around how the overpayments will be collected.
+An increasing number of Canadians are seeing letters from the Canada Revenue Agency (“CRA”) regarding the repayment of amounts for which they may not have been eligible, and there remains much uncertainty around how the overpayments will be collected.

-A: If you’ve received notice of a CERB overpayment, this means there was a mistake regarding your CERB payment, and you now must return or repay the money the federal government overpaid to you.
-This most likely occurred because you did not meet the eligibility requirements for the 4-week period in question, i.e.:
+A: If you’ve received notice of a CERB overpayment, this means there might have been a mistake regarding your CERB payment, and you must now return or repay the money the federal government overpaid to you.
+This most likely occurred because you did not meet the eligibility requirements for the period in question, i.e.:

-- You applied for CERB but realized you were not eligible after the fact;
+- You applied for CERB but you were not eligible after the fact;

 - You earned more from your employment than you initially anticipated; or